-Kharkhorin is the site of the 13th century capital of the Mongolian Empire created by Genghis Khan.
-The founding of Karakorum started on the ruins of Turug and Uigur cities in the Orkhon valley at the eastern end of the Khangai Mountains in 1220 by the Genghis Khan’s order.
-It was completed 15 years later during the Ugedei Khan’s reign.
-The town was a very cosmopolitan and religiously tolerant place.
+Today we will be driving to Karakorum (also called Kharkhorin).
+Karakorum was the capital of Genghis Khan’s Mongolian Empire in the thirteenth century.
+In 1220, Genghis Khan ordered the building of Karakorum on the ruins of Turug and Uigur cities in the Orkhon valley at the eastern end of the Khangai Mountains.
+During the reign of Ugedei Khan, it was completed 15 years later.
+The town was very multicultural and culturally accepting.

-The silver tree, part of Möngke Khan’s palace has become the symbol of Karakorum.
+The silver tree, which was once part of Möngke Khan’s palace, has become Karakorum’s emblem.

-Between 1260 and 1380 Kharkhorin lost the status of the Great Mongolian Empire and became the capital of Mongolia.
-When Kublai Khan claimed the throne of the Mongol Empire in 1260, as did his younger brother, Ariq Boke, he relocated his capital to today’s Beijing.
-Kharkhorin was reduced to the administrative centre of a provincial backwater of the Yuan Dynasty.
+Between 1260 and 1380, Karakorum lost its status as the capital of the Great Mongolian Empire and became Mongolia’s capital.
+When Kublai Khan and his younger brother, Ariq Boke, assumed the throne of the Mongol Empire in 1260, they moved their capital to what is now Beijing.
+Karakorum was reduced to the administrative center of a Yuan Dynasty provincial backwater.

-In 1580, when Abtai Sain Khan together with his brother, lord Tumenkhen, visited the 3rd Dalai Lama and expressed their wish to build a temple in Mongolia, he advised them to reconstruct one old temple in Karakorum.
-The temple in Takhai ruins that was restored in 1588 according to the Dalai Lama’s recommendation is the Main Zuu temple of Erdene Zuu monastery.
+When Abtai Sain Khan and his brother, Lord Tumenkhen, went to the 3rd Dalai Lama in 1580 to express their desire to create a temple in Mongolia, he advised them to restore an old temple in Karakorum.
+The Main Zuu temple of Erdene Zuu monastery is a temple in Takhai ruins that was restored in 1588 at the Dalai Lama’s suggestion.

-Now Erdene Zuu Monastery is all that remains of what once was a huge monastery of 100 temples and about 1.000 lamas residing there.
-We will explore the grounds of Erdene Zuu Monastery surrounded by its massive 400 m X 400 m walls.
-We will be guided around the 3 remaining temples: Dalai Lama, Zuu of Buddha and Lavrin Temple.
+Erdene Zuu Monastery is now all that is left of what was once a massive monastery with 100 temples and over 1.000 lamas.
+You’ll walk around the grounds of Erdene Zuu Monastery, which is encircled by huge 400 m X 400 m walls.
+You will be guided around the 3 remaining temples: the Dalai Lama, Zuu of Buddha and Lavrin Temple.

-Another place we will visit will be Karakorum Archaeological Museum.
-It is a small museum but housed in a modern well-run building with good lighting and display cases with clear English labels.
-The exhibits include dozens of artefacts dating from the 13th and 14th centuries which were recovered from the immediate area, plus others that were found from archaeological sites in other parts of the provinces, including prehistoric stone tools.
-You’ll see pottery, bronzes, coins, religious statues and stone inscriptions.
-There’s also a half-excavated kiln sunk into the museum floor.
-Perhaps most interesting is the scale model of ancient Karakorum, which aims to represent the city as it may have looked in the 1250s, and is based on descriptions written by the French missionary William of Rubruck.
-Another chamber exhibits a most recent addition, a Turkic noble tomb with wall paintings and artefacts, including gold items and jewellery.
-There is a short video of actual burial site.
+The Karakorum Archaeological Museum will be another stop on your itinerary.
+It’s a tiny museum, but it’s housed in a new, well-run structure with good lighting and simple English labels on display cases.
+The displays contain hundreds of artefacts from the 13th and 14th centuries that were discovered in the immediate region, as well as those from other provinces’ archaeological sites, including prehistoric stone tools.
+Pottery, bronzes, coins, religious sculptures, and stone inscriptions are among the objects on display.
+A half-excavated kiln is also sunk into the museum floor.
+The scale model of ancient Karakorum, which attempts to reflect the city as it would have existed in the 1250s and is based on descriptions written by the French missionary William of Rubruck, is perhaps the most intriguing.
+A Turkic noble tomb with wall paintings and artefacts, including gold objects and jewels, is on display in another chamber.
+A short video of the actual burial site is available.

 (Ger Camp B, L, D)